lijie0123/hackthon-tidb2022/README.md

 ![](https://raw.githubusercontent.com/lenny-mo/PictureUploadFolder/main/Screen%20Shot%202022-10-23%20at%2011.47.20.png)

+## What is the OSCI?

+_Well, the most POWERFUL_ tool to let you get into Blockchains.

 <p align="center">
 <b>Open Source Crypto Insight</b> analyzes billions of data of crypto and gives a professional perspective based on these data.
 </p>